wirebits/BLEDuck/README.md

 - Simply controlled by Serial Bluetooth Terminal App.
 - Execute payloads by just sending numbers.
 - Store payloads in folder for better management.
-- Hide / Unhide mass storage device for stealth.
+- Hide / Unhide mass storage device to work in stealth.

 # 👍Recommended
 - Use those ESP32-S3 boards which has at least `8MB` flash memory.